featured image ornaments

 Garland-on-the-hutch-top

-Getting the Guest Room Ready for Visitors
+Getting the Guest Room Ready for Extended Family

-Step 3: Is Everything Ready in the Home for Guests
+Step 3: Is Everything Ready in the Home for Guests?

 Additionally, it’s a good time to recover any dining chairs and scotch guard the fabric to help with stains.